Grain and Equipment Storage Building

 DANGER: DO NOT PROCEED if you are squeamish about your feathered friends and their untimely deaths.

-Just remember before you get all emotional, most people consider pigeons to be flying rats.
+Just remember, before you get all emotional, most people consider pigeons to be flying rats.
 And there was the incident in Europe where a sick pigeon was about to crap all over Amy.
 I moved her out of the way only to take the full explosion from the pigeon.
 I had to wash my shirt in a fountain.
 Maybe it was karma.

-We had a white poodle named Brandy and we would sometimes take her to the farm with us.
-One time one of us was up on the ladder checking out the pigeons when a young pigeon escaped and took flight.
-Because it was not a full-grown adult, yet it couldn’t get higher than maybe 5 feet off the ground.
+We had a white poodle named Brandy, and we would sometimes take her to the farm with us.
+One time, one of us was up on the ladder checking out the pigeons when a young pigeon escaped and took flight.
+Because it was not a full-grown adult yet, it couldn’t get higher than maybe 5 feet off the ground.
 But it was moving way too fast for any of us to chase after it and grab it.
 Not to mention that it’s a bird that would simply zig and zag if we tried.

 DANGER: DO NOT PROCEED if you are squeamish about your feathered friends and their untimely deaths.